KevinRTG/CompanyProfile/README.md

 🌐 Website: yourcompanysite.com

 📄 License
-This project is open-source under the MIT License.
+This project is licensed under the MIT License.

-Built with ❤️ using Next.js, Tailwind CSS, and Botpress
+Made with ❤️ by Vinez666